arcana-network/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 ## Step 4: Configure & Switch to the Shardeum Network

 To ensure that the Arcana wallet shows up for an authenticated user with pre-configured Shardeum Network, the developer must configure, add Shardeum Network programmatically by using wallet_addEthereumChain JSON-RPC method and then switch to it via wallet_switchEthereumChain JSON-RPC method.
+Set up requisite hooks for JSON-RPC.

 ### Enable JSON-RPC Hooks